The following outlines some Payroll Tax issues most commonly overlooked by employers.

-Employers who pay wages in Tasmania are required to register for payroll tax if their total Australia-wide (including Group members’) wages exceeds:
+Employers who pay wages in Tasmania are required to register for payroll tax if their total Australia-wide (including Group members’) wages exceed:

 Taxable wages for payroll tax purposes includes not only wages/salaries, but also employer superannuation contributions, commissions, bonuses, allowances, directors’ fees, fringe benefits, the taxable component of termination payments and payments to relevant contractors.

-From 1 July 2008 under the new Act, grants of shares or options to employees are taxable.
+Grants of shares or options to employees are also taxable.

 Please refer to the checklist at the end of this document for further information.

 Workers’ Compensation payments claimed from and approved by the insurer may be deducted for payroll tax purposes, including the related first 5 days excess payment.